-State law requires that any school District employee acting in the scope of their employment who develops a reasonable belief that a child is or has been a victim of child abuse to immediately report their belief to Division of Children, Youth and Families (DCYF) or to the police.
+State law requires that any school District employee acting in the scope of their employment who develops a reasonable belief that a child is or has been a victim of child abuse to immediately report their belief to Department of Child Safety (DCS) or to the police.
 "Reasonable belief" requires very little evidence.
-Although the child abuse reporting law applies most often to an adult physically abusing a child, the law also mandates reports of neglect, sexual abuse or non-accidental injury, regardless of the age or maturity of the alleged abuser.
+Although the child abuse reporting law applies most often to an adult physically abusing a child, the law also mandates reports of neglect, sexual abuse, or non-accidental injury, regardless of the age or maturity of the alleged abuser.
 Thus, a fight between students that results in non-accidental injury to a student will be reported to the police.
 Likewise, an act of sexual harassment by one student against another that constitutes sexual abuse will be reported to the police for possible criminal charges.
-On occasions where a school must report possible child abuse, DCYF or law enforcement may prohibit the school from informing the parent or guardian of the report for a period of time.
+On occasions where a school must report possible child abuse, DCS or law enforcement may prohibit the school from informing the parent or guardian of the report of the approximation.